-NATIONALISM THROUGH SATYAGRAH AND NON-VIOLENCE:
+NATIONALISM THROUGH SATYAGRAH AND NON-VIOLENCE

 The outstanding contribution of Mahatma Gandhi in the Indian politics, has been spirit of 'Satyagraha and non-violence' The 'Satyagrah' is a Sanskrit word, which means "Satya" and "Agraha" which reflect the 'Right and Justice' and 'the request' respectively.
-According to

-Gandhi Ji," the movement which was comprised of different mode of non-violence for 'Right & Justice."
-There was no place of 'violence' in the 'Satyagrah' Gandhi ji has never taken censure against his opponent even (Panikar, K.M, 2007).
-It is obvious that the role, played by Gandhi Ji, using 'Satyagrah' as persuading devise has been prove conducive to air his views before the British.
-Subsequently, after the Impendence, this device has also been proved a strong weapon as a persuading device in the present scenario.
+According to Gandhi Ji," the movement which was comprised of different mode of non-violence for 'Right & Justice."
+There was no place of 'violence' in the 'Satyagrah' Gandhi ji has never taken censure against his opponent even (Panikar, K.M, 2007)

-MAHATMA GANDHI'S PERCEPTION OF 'RAM RAJAYA':
+MAHATMA GANDHI'S PERCEPTION OF 'RAM RAJAYA'

 In this his book, India- Of my Dream' Gandhi Ji has developed the perception of 'Ram Rajaya' for India, where the rich and poor, caste, colour, religion and sex do not matter in the society.
 All differences will be ended.
 Where, the state and land will be owned by the citizens.
 According to Gandhi ji, "The Ram Rajaya will pave the way for fast and cheap justice for the people.
 The state should think maximum for the welfare of the people.
 Mahatma Gandhi used to believe in full liberty for airing their views, press and other institutions.
 He has developed such a vision, where everyone may live in full liberty, happy and independent life.
 All these multifaceted vision on 'Ram Rajaya' have been proved conducive to grow the spirit of 'Nationalism' among the people, belonged to different strata of society in different regions.

 In order to win the confidence of the people belonged to different regions; Gandhi Ji has tried to develop a secular society.
 He has studied the different religious scripts of Hindu, Bodh, Jain, Christian and Islam.
 He used to believe in religion as an agency of social control, so that a social stability may be developed in the society.
-His secular vision on each religion, has been proved a one of 'cementing' factor for inviting the people from each and every religion which has been proved a 'centripetal force' for growth of ' Nationalism' in India (Peter Vande Veer, 1974)
+His secular vision on each religion, has been proved a one of 'cementing' factor for inviting the people from each and every religion which has been proved a 'centripetal force' for growth of 'Nationalism' in India (Peter Vande Veer, 1974)